Sage/carbon/docs/basic-example.md

 * Components
 * A router

-A basic setup may look something like this:
+A basic setup may look something like the following.
+You could even use the [Carbon Factory](https://github.com/sage/carbon-factory) task to generate an application (`carbon app appname`) and use the following code to have a basic React/Flux application running:

 ## The Dispatcher